 "I was shocked, the fact he said something horrible to me about my figure, because I had been so brave to take my bra off and I was shocked he was talking about topless modelling because we had just been talking about me being the UK's Jodie Foster.

 "I was really confused.
-I didn't know what was going on."'Robotic and controlling'
+I didn't know what was going on."

 Mr Clifford, 70, shook his head as he listened to her evidence using a hearing loop in the dock at London's Southwark Crown Court.

 The alleged victim, who cannot be identified, said she could not tell her parents about the abuse for fear they would disown her.

 She said it would have been "like a bomb going off" and she was worried she might end up in a children's home.

 The woman told the court that she could not stop seeing Mr Clifford because he arranged the meetings and "my parents were looking forward to seeing him".

 She said they had been "delighted" when he picked her up at their south London home in his yellow Jaguar and the neighbours saw a smart car outside the house.

 She said he would talk to her parents before taking her out in his car and abusing her.